TREKKING IN MONTENEGRO

 Radoštak dominates over Herceg Novi and Risan Bay, as Orijen’s narrowest cliff.
 A take-off area is at 1,450 m of altitude, pretty rocky and short, situated about two hours of walk from Motel Borići.
 The slope is mostly south-oriented, and a landing zone is most often Sutorina of the beaches in Zelenika and Igalo.
 A little bit underneath there is a take-off area in Dizdarica, at around 850 m of altitude, which has the same slope characteristics and landing zone.

 Durmitor is not lacking paragliding terrains, the question is whether you are in a mood to carry the equipment on your back.
 For those without these ambitions, the flying field on Savin Kuk is a perfect solution.
 Under the very field, at 2,300 m of altitude, arrival is arranged by cable car, and when it’s not operational, there is a good mountain path.
-East and the southeast-oriented slope is opened to the upland of Jezera and represents a start of the south barrier of the entire massif.
+East and southeast-oriented slope open to the upland of Jezera and represents the start of the south barrier of the entire massif.
 The landing zone is beneath, at 1,480 m of altitude.

 Popadija is a peak on Prokletije, on the Albanian border.
-It takes two hours to reach this peak by the path that starts at Grbaja mountain home.
-The flying field is wide and grassy, at about 200 m above sea level, and depending on the wind direction it is possible to glide over the north or east slope.
-The landing zone is a big field, very near to mountain home, but considering the closure of the valley, you should count on pretty strong turbulence.
+It takes two hours to reach this peak by the path that starts at Grbaja Mountain home.
+The flying field is wide and grassy, at about sea level, and depending on the wind direction it is possible to glide over the north or east slope.
+The landing zone is a big field, very near to the mountain home, but considering the closure of the valley, you should count on pretty strong turbulence.
 During the landing, be mindful of the local transmission line located in the middle of the valley, in the northeast direction.
-Flying here is maybe the easiest way to understand why many consider Grbaja valley to be the most beautiful in Montenegro.
+Flying here is maybe the easiest way to understand why many consider Grbaja Valley to be the most beautiful in Montenegro.